tingyuansen/Payne4MIKE/README.md

 The [tutorial](https://github.com/tingyuansen/Payne4MIKE/blob/master/tutorial.ipynb) shows some simple use cases.

 ## Dependencies
-* The Python Anacaonda should already contains all the dependencies needed.
+* The Python Anacaonda should already contain all the dependencies needed.

 ## Citing this code